 If you don’t feel strong enough to face the truth of all of who you are, then that’s where you start.
 Just like any journey, you simply start where you are and take the first step.
 As scary as that may seem, I can assure you the alternative is far worse, as not facing yourself can lead to:

-• Letting your soul wither away and your consciousness shrink.
-Remember that the entire universe is in a process of entropy, even your soul.
-Unless you put in enough effort to not only keep up with entropy but overcome it, your soul is indeed withering and shrinking.
+- Letting your soul wither away and your consciousness shrink.
+Remember that the entire universe, including your soul, is in a state of entropy.
+Unless you put in enough effort to keep up with entropy and overcome it, your soul is indeed withering and shrinking.

 Step 2

-Admit that you are flawed, confess that you have no doubt done some evil at some point.
-Realize that each of those deeds was the result of a decision point, based on some perspective, philosophy, emotion, or reaction that needs to be revealed and resolved in order for you to not repeat it again and again.
+Admit that you are flawed and confess that you have no doubt done some evil at some point.
+Realize that each of those deeds was the result of a decision point based on some perspective, philosophy, emotion, or reaction that needs to be revealed and resolved so you don’t repeat it again and again.
 The pathway to becoming Whole is to work through it, not try to skirt around it.

 Exercise:

-A valuable way to start the process of opening up to realizing more of you is to create a Book of Shadows.
-The purpose is to admit, reveal, expose, and confess, both the shadows and illuminations of your character.
+A valuable way to start the process of opening up to realizing more of yourself is to create a Book of Shadows.
+The purpose is to admit, reveal, expose, and confess both the shadows and illuminations of your character.
 Feel free to keep it very private.
-This is your solo work, and your soul work.
+This is your solo work and your soul work.

 Here are the instructions for creating yours:

 What have you learned about yourself?
 What surprised you?
-What are you determined to change about yourself? ….and when?
+What are you determined to change about yourself?
+When will you make these changes?

 Remember: You will be able to read my experiences of discovering my past lives, but you don’t get the real fun of personal growth for yourself if you aren’t willing to do the work that goes with it.
 I didn’t make this rule––it’s just what it is.